melissahoffman/BigData_FinalProject/README.md

 LobsterAnalysis_Markdown.Rmd : PDF of data analysis in R markdown

 #### Description of variables in data file AdultLobster2017_Analysis.csv:

-Tag number: some individuals have 2 tag numbers because they molted and got an new tag
+Tag number: unique identifier for each lobster, some individuals have 2 tag numbers because they molted and got an new tag

 Sex: M (male) and F (female)